AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 Creating an R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to Kargin-Onatski algorithm.

-# Running the code

-Simply go to the R script `Test.R`, change the working directory and run it as usual.
-It contains a simply test to check that the package has been installed, and then a comparison between the package and an R function for the PPC.
-Comparison is made for MSE and computational time (to measure it properly, run it only with one command as said in the script).
-Data are taken from `CanadianWeather`.
-Although the error is yet quite big, performance are improved yet for MSE yet for computational time.
-This big MSE could be due to the small amount of time instants?

-# Feats
+# Installation

--   Exploitation of Eigen library for matrix computations and linear algebra
--   Exploitation of Rcpp for creating an R package using C++ languagde
--   In practice, data are approximated from functional to discrete: each statistical unit is a time serie, while each feature is a time instant.
-So every datum is the value of the function in a specific time instant
+Run the script `T_Installing.R`, simply changing the working directory according to yours.

-# What's missing
+# Testing

-The code has been developed only for the algorithm given a parameter (CV version not yet implemented).
+In the script `Test.R`, there is a comparison between the C++ based package and R function based, with respect to the version with and without cv.
+Follow the comments in order to run it properly and being able to notice the difference in terms yet of goodness of forecasting yet on computational time.
+The test is done on `CanadianWeather` dataset, on `monthlyPrecip`.
+The last month is used as test set.